Program Description

 HIV 101 Blood Borne Pathogens Training:

 HIV/AIDS (4 Hours) This course teaches the students the origin, transmission, and prevention of HIV/AIDS.
-As required by Florida Statute (3 hours).

-SCA 000 Florida State Law & Regulations:(5 hours)
+SCA 000 Florida State Law & Regulations:(4 hours)

 The study of all laws pertaining to Skin Care set by the Department of Professional Regulations.